Intiserahmed/Merger/memory-bank/progress.md

     *   Replace placeholder emojis/icons in `GameGridScreen`'s Top HUD (`👤`, `🪙`), Order Display (`🧑`), and Bottom Info Bar (`ℹ️`) with actual assets/icons.
     *   Implement dynamic text updates for the Bottom Info Bar based on selected tile.
     *   Implement energy cooldown display in the Top HUD.
-    *   Refine the "star tile" background implementation for items (replace `⭐` placeholder).
     *   Refine tile sizing, spacing, and item shadow appearance.
     *   Implement animations and visual feedback for merges, unlocks, etc.
 *   **Refactor Shared UI:** Extract the new Top HUD code (`_buildTopArea`, `_buildTopResource`) into a shared widget used by both `GameGridScreen` and `MapScreen`.